acgessler/mapreduce-wsi/README.md

 If the web service is served from a node that is part of the cluster and satifies the requirements below, configure the remote host to be `localhost`.

-- On the remote host, make sure the oozie, yarn and hadoop binaries are available
+- On the remote host, make sure the sqoop, yarn and hadoop binaries are available
 - On the remote host, execute `setup/hadoop_prepare.sh` under an account that can do password-less sudo
 - Make sure the remote host allows password-only authentication for SSH.